UPPMAX/HPC-python/docs/isolated.rst

    - With a virtual environment you can tailor an environment with specific versions for Python and packages, not interfering with other installed python versions and packages.
    - Make it for each project you have for reproducibility.
    - There are different tools to create virtual environemnts.
       - UPPMAX has Conda and venv and virtualenv
-      - HPC2N has virtualenv.
+      - HPC2N has venv and virtualenv.
+        - At UPPMAX, you load python directly, while at HPC2N you need to load "prerequisites" first, and the module is named Python with a capital P.
-      - More details in the separated sessions!
+      - More details to follow!

 Virtual environment - venv & virtualenv